project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/upgrading_dbs.md

 ### Prerequisites

-The upgrade option has been implemented in version 1.4.
-If you are running a release version less then 1.4, ensure that your schemas and tables are as per version 1.3 atleast.
+The upgrade option is implemented in version 1.4.
+If you are running a release version lesser then 1.4, ensure that your schemas and tables are as per version 1.3 atleast.

 The following scenarios will guide you further in upgrade process: